thuannguy/thuannguy.github.io/_posts/2017-06-05-Performance-from-nothing-to-something.md

 The numbers are straightforward: for every 1000 API requests, at least 999 of them must be served within 800ms.

+### Latency
-Latency: Latency is a measure of how long it takes an operation to complete and is normally measured in seconds.
+> Latency is a measure of how long it takes an operation to complete and is normally measured in seconds.

 | System                            | Response time | Percentage | Response time | Percentage |
 |-----------------------------------|---------------|------------|---------------|------------|
 | User account page                 | 1000ms        | 90%        | 2000ms        | 99.9%      |
 | GET a single user via RESTful API | 500ms         | 90%        | 800ms         | 99.9%      |

+### Concurrency
-Concurrency: Concurrency is the number of operations that are being processed at any moment.
+> Concurrency is the number of operations that are being processed at any moment.
-			Concurrency = Latency x Throughput.
+>			Concurrency = Latency x Throughput.

 So if latency of a GET request is 0.5s and my application can serve 200 requests/second, its concurrency is 0.5 * 200 = 100 concurrent active requests.

 Taking all the above into account, my application must be able to: